mcranwill/fuzzy-dangerzone/README.md

 Tasks for Phase 1 of the class

+    Task 3
+    The application allows users to add and remove tasks as they accomplish them.

+    A high level description of how I replicated the functionality of the app

+                Step 1: Adding Elements
+        I started by implementing adding elements from an external add screen which accepts user text input.
+The add screen then pushes the text to the data controller which creates a new instance of the TaskObj class in the middle of a 'done' segue.
+        The TaskObj instance is then pushed to the master list of TaskObjs and the tableView is then reloaded.
+                Step 2: Deleting Elements
+        Next, I enabled editing of elements using the built in editButtonItem's functionality.
+In the dataController, I implemented a removeObjectAtIndex method which made it possible to access and update the master list of TaskObjs.
+Using the commitEditingStyle method, I deleted the appropriate objects from both the master list and the tableView if the proper editingStyle (UITableViewCellEditingStyleDelete) was specified.
+                Step 3: Changing the Style of Elements My next logical step was to be able to change the look of the elements in the Master View List.
+So I switched the references in the TaskObj from NSString to NSAttributedString which as of iOS 6 supports strikethrough, text color, and underline natively.
+I found this on a few stackOverflow posts as I was searching for how to deal with other problems that arose.

     Task 2
     The application allows users to view and add to a list of bird sightings that they have witnessed.
 The application demonstrates creating a new model